thecodepixi/thecodepixi.dev/src/content/blog/planning-a-project.md

 socialImage: ../assets/images/generic-laptop.jpg
 ---

 So, this week I meant to put up the next post in my MERN stack project series, but I realized that I was leaving out a **huge** part of the project-process by not talking about proper project planning.
+For most of my projects, especially recently, I've been following a planning process that helps me breakdown the project into component parts that help me build more efficiently.

-### This project broke down into a few key parts:
+### Here's a basic project planning breakdown:

 - Scope
 - Database Modeling